chef/chef-web-docs/chef_master/source/install_windows.rst

 =====================================================
 .. tag node

-A node is any machine---physical, virtual, cloud, network device, etc.---that is under management by Chef.
+A node is any system---physical, virtual, cloud, network device, etc.---that is under management by Chef Infra.

 .. end_tag